dan-schel/css-template/README.md

 Many button styles will also use the properties defined in the `:root` element, which, being a css custom property, can be overriden for a certain button or a container that has buttons inside.
 These are:

-- `--btn-rounding` for how much border radius to use on the button's boundary
+- `--button-rounding` for how much border radius to use on the button's boundary
-- `--btn-outline` for the thickness of the outline around the button (if applicable)
+- `--button-outline` for the thickness of the outline around the button (if applicable)

 Example usage of a button, using generic content: